Dick Richards

-Richard M. "Dick" Richards (born 1936) is an American film director, producer, and screenwriter.
+Richard M. Richards (born 1936) is an American film director, producer, and screenwriter.
 Known as a storyteller and an "actor’s director", Richards worked with Robert Mitchum, Gene Hackman, Martin Sheen, Blythe Danner, Catherine Deneuve, Alan Arkin, Wilford Brimley, and many others.

 Career

 Photography and commercials

 Born and raised in New York, Richards rose to prominence during the 1960s advertising revolution, becoming a world-renowned photographer and commercial director with clients including Coca-Cola, Volkswagen, Polaroid, General Motors, Hertz, Pepsi, etc.

 His celebrated advertising work won every major industry award including the Cannes Lion for best worldwide commercial, as well as multiple Clio’s and New York Art Director Awards.
 Pauline Kael referred to Richards as "a photographer who became a whiz at TV commercials [before directing movies]".

 Wilford Brimley, who worked with Dick Richards on Death Valley, said in one of the commercials he did for Liberty Medical that Richards was his "best friend and partner".
 Brimley further claimed that Richards helped him to produce television commercials for the company to raise awareness of diabetes and provide diabetics with useful information.